This Instant Pot beef and vegetable soup is healthy and simple to make in your electric pressure cooker. The stewing beef comes out so tender!

 - Add the meat back into the IP, along with the carrots, potatoes, broth, water, Worcestershire sauce, and Italian seasoning.

-- Close the lid, ensure the valve is on "sealing", and then press the "manual" button and set it to cook on high pressure for 20 minutes.
+- Close the lid, ensure the valve is on "sealing", and then set the timer to cook on high pressure for 20 minutes.
 It'll take at least 10 minutes to get up to pressure.

 - Once the countdown has finished, let the pressure naturally release for 15 minutes, then turn the valve to release the remaining pressure.